Institut for Naturfagenes Didaktik

 - Andersen, H. (2011): Conceptual development in interdisciplinary research, in Feest & Steinle (eds): Scientific Concepts and Investigative Practices, Kluwer, pp. 271-292

 History and philosophy of scientific malpractice: Negligence, ignorance and distrust

-Misconduct and questionable research practices (QRP) are major concerns in contemporary science.
-Analyzing the epistemic implications of negligence and ignorance in science and the processes during which scientists may become aware of and cope with possible breaches to their trust, I aim at developing a new kind of training in responsible conduct of research (RCR) that provides scientists in their roles as collaborators, mentors, and peers with adequate tools to detect QRP and to intervene at an early stage.
+Misconduct and questionable research practices (QRP) are major concerns in all areas of research today.
+Analyzing the epistemic implications of negligence and ignorance in science and the processes during which researchers may become aware of and cope with possible breaches to their trust, I aim at developing a new kind of training in responsible conduct of research (RCR) that provides researchers in their roles as collaborators, mentors, and peers with adequate tools to detect QRP and to intervene at an early stage.
 My publications include: